Carl Rathjens: Rathjens and the king of Yemen

 Carl Rathjens also initiated the establishment of a meteorological station.
 The Imam agreed to his project and nominated him to be in charge of erecting the station.
 He was given fifty soldiers to assist him.
 Rathjens started by drawing a plan of the building, but he himself had to look for wood in the remote outlying districts of Sanaa and to bring the material into the capital.
 He ordered straw from the region of Hodeida for covering the roof.
 The station was established in only a few months.
 The Wetter Dienst (“weather service”) station in Hamburg donated many measuring instruments and which Rathjens brought to Yemen.
 In the station, Rathjens and his students collected data on wind, climate, temperatures and precipitation three times a day.
 The results were sent by telegraph to the weather service station in Hamburg.
 This was another innovation that Rathjens brought to Yemen and which contributed to the modernization of the country.
 Although Rathjens was not the first to collect information on weather and climate in Yemen, his work can be recognized as pioneering work in the sense that it was initiated and supported by the state.
 Such data had already been collected in the past by a previous scholar, Carsten Niebuhr, who in 1763 measured the effects of temperature and precipitation during his first few weeks in Yemen.
-Eduard Glaser, who had spent more time in Sana’a and had made numerous visits to Yemen at the end of the 19th century, also brought from Germany instruments to measure the temperature, the humidity and the precipitation.
+Eduard Glaser, who had spent more time in Sanaa and had made numerous visits to Yemen at the end of the 19th century, also brought from Germany instruments to measure the temperature, the humidity and the precipitation.
 Glaser did it from the balcony of a guest house in which he lived.
 While Niebuhr's and Glaser's work in this field was pioneering in a way, their work was of short duration and lacked the means for making comparisons with the data which they had collected over a longer period of time.
 Rathjens’ plan, however, was that the work at the station would continue for a long period.
 Therefore, he trained a local group to handle the operations of collecting and transmitting data.